Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: TMLE for Treatment Effect VIM

-\textbf{CATE Metalearners} CATE is an important intermediate term for estimating VTE and VIM parameters.
+CATE is an important intermediate term for estimating VTE and VIM parameters.
 In this article, we consider two CATE metalearners.
-By the definition of the CATE, one can observe the direct method is to estimate the conditional expectation of the outcome and then take the difference between $\bar{Q}_n(1,W)$ and $\bar{Q}_n(0,W)$.
-This yields the first CATE estimator and we call it the S-learner.
+By the definition of the CATE, the direct method is to estimate the conditional expectation of the outcome and then take the difference between $\bar{Q}_n(1,W)$ and $\bar{Q}_n(0,W)$.
+This yields the first CATE estimator and we call it the S-learner~\citep{KunzelMEHTM2019}.
 Alternatively, recall that we defined the pseudo outcome as $\varphi(O) = \frac{2A-1}{g(A|W)}(Y - \bar{Q}(A, W)) + \bar{Q}(1, W) - \bar{Q}(0, W)$.
-It can be shown that the pseudo outcome $\varphi(O)$ is equivalent to CATE in expectation (i.e. $E(\varphi(O) | W) = \tau(W)$).
+It can be shown that the pseudo outcome $\varphi(O)$ is equivalent to CATE in expectation (i.e. conditional mean of $\varphi(O)$ given $W$ equals $\tau(W)$).
 Thus, an alternative CATE estimate can be obtained by regressing the pseudo outcome estimate $\varphi_n(O)$ on the covariates $W$~\cite{vanderLaanTLODO2013, LuedtkeSODTM2016a, KennedyODREA2020}.
-We call this estimator the DR-learner. \\
+We call this estimator the DR-learner.